 A 10 oz painters canvas is a 10 oz single filled duck canvas that has been primed and now weighs roughly 13 oz/ square yard.
 Therefore, all our painters canvas except #8 cotton duck is used for stretching, but the most popular ones would be the 7 oz and the 10 oz canvas.

 To clarify, #12 and #10 artist canvas are used for murals and backdrops.
 They are sturdier and more durable and can be taken down, rolled up, and easily transported to a new location with little hassle. #8 duck artist canvas is primarily used for floorcloths, table mats, and runners.
-Painters canvas drop cloth uses are quite varied, as this canvas drop cloth is created to handle heavy duty home improvement project and any paint.
+Painters canvas drop cloth uses are quite varied, as this canvas drop cloth is created to handle heavy duty home improvement projects and any paint.
 Made from 100% cotton duck canvas fabric, this canvas protects floors, carpets, furniture and equipment.
-Customers love this material as it absorbs paint spills, traps dust/ debris for quick clean-up.
+Customers love this material as it absorbs paint spills, and also traps dust/ debris for quick clean-up.
 The heavy-duty rot-resistant thread ensures that this canvas drop cloth is washable and reusable, and is made to last!

 Artist Canvas Rolls from Canvas ETC.

-Shipping on our pre-primed canvas is slightly higher if 4 yards or less is purchased at time (see quantity discounts below).
+Shipping on our pre-primed canvas is slightly higher if 4 yards or less is purchased at the time of your order (see quantity discounts below).
 Painting canvas usually has various textures and surfaces depending on the amount of gesso applied to the fabric.

-Markedly, the lighter weight 7 oz and 10 canvas usually has a rougher texture when compared to the #12, #10 and #8 duck fabrics.
-We can also slit your pre-primed canvas into custom widths for art and craft projects (custom squares, etc…).
+Markedly, the lighter weight 7 oz and 10 canvas usually have a rougher texture when compared to the #12, #10 and #8 duck fabrics.
+We can also custom slit on-demand your pre-primed canvas into custom widths for art and craft projects (custom squares, etc…).